 For most patients with nonpurulent cellulitis, empiric therapy effective against both group A streptococci and S. aureus is used.
-Oral therapy is usually adequate with dicloxacillin 250 mg or cephalexin 500 mg qid for mild infections.
-Levofloxacin 500 mg po once/day or moxifloxacin 400 mg po once/day works well for patients who are unlikely to adhere to multiple daily dosing schedules; however, bacteria resistant to fluoroquinolones are becoming more prevalent.
-In patients allergic to penicillin, clindamycin 300 to 450 mg po tid or a macrolide (clarithromycin 250 to 500 mg po bid or azithromycin 500 mg po on 1st day, then 250 mg po once/day) are alternatives.
+Oral therapy is usually adequate for mild infections, typically with dicloxacillin 250 mg or cephalexin 500 mg 4 times a day.
+Oral levofloxacin 500 mg once a day or moxifloxacin 400 mg once a day works well for patients who are unlikely to adhere to multiple daily dosing schedules; however, bacteria resistant to fluoroquinolones are becoming more prevalent.
+In patients allergic to penicillin, oral clindamycin 300 to 450 mg 3 times a day or an oral macrolide (clarithromycin 250 to 500 mg 2 times a day or azithromycin 500 mg on 1st day, then 250 mg once a day) are alternatives.

 Purulent cellulitis, regarded as high risk, should include coverage for MRSA.
 Coverage for MRSA should also be initiated in patients with the following:

 IV drug use

 Proximity of infection to an implanted medical device such as a prosthetic joint